The Pretender (TV series): Production

 The pilot was filmed in and around Toronto, Ontario, Canada.
 The building used as "The Centre" in transition sequences is the R. C. Harris Water Treatment Plant.
 Following the pilot, the series moved production to Los Angeles, California.

 In the spring of 1999, the series was sold into syndication to TNT and The WB.

 After the series was cancelled in May 2000, a fan campaign for the series to continue prompted negotiations involving the show's creators and both NBC and TNT.
 In October 2000, TNT greenlit two television films – The Pretender 2001 and Island of the Haunted – which aired on TNT in January and December 2001, respectively.
 However, both movies ended with an unresolved cliffhanger, and TNT opted not to order any more movies.

 The creators of the show, Steven Mitchell and Craig van Sickle, stated that an ending was written for the series; they just needed financing to create it.
 In a September 2007 interview on the miniseries Tin Man, Mitchell and van Sickle noted that fans were still requesting an ending and that it would happen "soon" due to a relationship with Strange Highway Entertainment.
-They also noted that the storyline would continue digitally on the World Wide Web.
+They also noted that the storyline would continue digitally on the World Wide Information Superhighway.
 On May 21, 2008, van Sickle again expressed interest in having a final episode or film to finish the series, and asked fans to continue to be patient until it happens.